anhcraft/config/README.md

 }
 ```

-By default, all declared fields (either private or public) are considered configurable, and will be the configuration settings.
+By default, all declared non-static fields (either private, protected or public) are considered configurable, and will be the configuration settings.

 #### Exclude
 `@Exclude` is used to mark a specific field as non-configurable